The average homeowner in the U.S. will stay in their home for thirteen years before they sell it.

 There are a few options if your equity doesn’t cover the mortgage and the closing costs.
 The first option is that you can make up the difference with your own cash.
 The second is that you could sell your home with a short sale.

 Selling a property with a short sale is not a decision you want to make lightly.
 This is something that people do when they are financially distressed and don’t have any other options.
-The lender might agree to let you sell the property for less than you owe and then will either forgive the leftover amount of takes out a deficiency judgement against you.
+The lender might agree to let you sell the property for less than you owe and then will either forgive the leftover amount or take out a deficiency judgement against you.

 Depending on what state you live in, it is sometimes legally required that lenders forgive the difference.
 Any money received from the sale of the home will go to the lender and none to the seller.